Security

 Dark web marketplaces offer various types of personal data at different price points:

-• Email/password combinations — Often less than a dollar each
+• Email/password combinations — Often less than a dollar each, sold in bulk lists of millions

-• Credit card numbers — Typically $5-50 depending on balance and type
+• Credit card numbers — Typically $5-50 depending on balance, type, and whether the card is still active

-• Bank account credentials — Priced based on account balance
+• Bank account credentials — Priced based on account balance, with verified accounts commanding higher prices

 How to Check If You Are Affected